nbeaver/cmd_oysters/README.rst

 Future improvements
 -------------------

-..
-Incremental search mode.
+See also `<README.rst>`_.

-..
-Make it spit out the required packages for a given command, depending on OS.
+- Incremental search interface.

-..
-Semantics of command requirements: is it only as the command is used in the invocation, or anytime the command is used?
+- Generate list of required packages for a given command, depending on OS.

-..
-The "always, sometimes, never" is a useful distinction, but what about "depends on flags" or "depends on the arguments" or "depends on configuration" or "depends on shell"?
+- Spawn a shell with the command automatically filled in and ready to edit or press enter.